Overview of the Program

 This Specialization in CRS is appropriate for law students who seek advanced study and/or practice in race and the law, critical race theory, civil rights, public policy and other legal practice areas that are likely to involve working with racial minority clients and communities or working to combat racial inequality.

-- HISTORY (centering on the Constitution but focusing as well as on a variety of other legal documents and experiences);
+- HISTORY (centering on the Constitution but also focusing on a variety of other legal documents and experiences);

-- THEORY (critical race theory, jurisprudence, and also drawing on theoretical advances outside the legal academy);
+- THEORY (critical race theory, jurisprudence and drawing on theoretical advances outside the legal academy);

-Beyond the course requirements, students have the opportunity to engage in a wide-range of related extra-curricular activities.
+Beyond the course requirements, students have the opportunity to engage in a wide range of related extracurricular activities.
 Program faculty encourage participating students to serve as editors on student law reviews.
-Program faculty and students sponsor opportunities for discussion of important policy issues in the race and law area, as well as provide students the chance to meet alumni and scholars from other disciplines and law schools working in this growing area, through informal lunch speakers and more formal symposia.
+Program faculty and students sponsor opportunities for discussion of important policy issues in the race and law arena, as well as provide students the chance to meet alumni and scholars from other disciplines and law schools working in this growing area, through informal lunch speakers and more formal symposia.